cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 RELEASE NOTES
-This unofficial version has been derived from the latest official OpenRails Release candidate 1.4-rc4, coinciding with the latest testing version T1.3.1-2055
+This unofficial version has been derived from the latest official OpenRails Release candidate 1.4-rc4, and from the latest official Testing release
+T1.3.1-2065

 This unofficial version includes the cruise control software written by Jindrich with final adaptations by myself.